All Episodes

 How in the world can a career criminal like this be on the street?

-The same people who demand that we let everybody out of jail because this country is unfairly convicting and imprisoning African American men.
+How come somebody like this is in jail from the same people, the same people who demand that we let everybody out of jail because this country is unfairly convicting and imprisoning African-American men and they make big causes about getting these prisoners released,

-And they make big causes about getting these prisoners released, that all this incarceration is an example of white racism, and the white power structure attempting to do great damage to the black population by putting all the black men in jail.
+that all this incarceration is an example of white racism and the white power structure attempting to do great damage to the black population by putting all the black men in jail.

 Well, here's one who didn't go to jail and should have been in jail for the rest of his life for all these convictions, gets a diversion program after all of these prior convictions.

-A diversion pro you if you successfully go through a diversion program, you could have the crime wiped off the books.
+A diversion pro you, if you successfully go through a diversion program, you could have the crime wiped off the books.

-You can have it expunged.
+You could have it expunged.

 How can this happen?